THE SILVER PLATTER

 30. In 1987 I was beginning to feel the need to get out of the Sacramento Valley, especially the pace and congestion of Chico, and I hoped to get a small plot of land for myself.
 I hadn't really made or saved that much from doing periodic "locum tenens" in the medical field, but I thought I would look anyway.
-One day while perusing the classifieds for real estate, a particular add just seemed to jump right out at me and immediately grab my attention.
-It was for a piece of land in an area that I hadn't even considered looking into, Forest Ranch, about 15 miles from Chico and at an altitude of roughly 2500 ft. on the western slopes of the Sierra Mountain Range.
+One day while perusing the classifieds for real estate, a particular add just seemed to jump right out at me and immediately grabbed my attention.
+It was for a piece of land in an area that I hadn't even considered looking into, Forest Ranch, about 15 miles from Chico and at an altitude of roughly 2500 feet on the western slopes of the Sierra Mountain Range.

 The three and one half acres was undeveloped and its original growth trees had never been violated.
 It was just off a paved road, and the power line was easily accessible.
 The real estate agent and the owner worked out a contract that made it affordable to me with a modest down payment and monthly payments of $250.
 Thus I was able to afford the site preparation, the county red tape, and purchasing and installing a used mobile home there.
 The way the whole process worked out, it was almost as though it was being orchestrated from another Level of Existence, because it dovetailed toward my limited abilities to pay for the whole deal.